- COVID-19 Information

 - UCC also has an Alumni department to which you can get involved with in order to stay connected.
 See the benefits that are available to you as alumni of UCC here.

-Physics Department Event Information
+School of Physics Event Information

 Should you wish to get involved with some of our events throughout the year, do check out our News and Events section on our webpage.